FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/television/opportunity-knocks/1974-02-11-opportunity-knocks.md

 description: Lena makes her fifth and final appearance as a contestant after winning the viewers votes for the fourth time.
 media: Thames Television
 post_description: Lena makes her fifth and final appearance as a contestant after winning the viewers votes for the fourth time.
-categories: [Thames Television, Opportunity Knocks, OnThisDay11February]
+categories: [Thames Television, Opportunity Knocks, Hughie Green, OnThisDay11February]
 ---

 Lena makes her fifth and final appearance as a contestant after winning the viewers votes for the fourth time.